Courtney Banghart—How Do I Bounce Back After a Big Loss?

 I see a major opportunity ahead of you: a rebuilding year.
 Survival and evolution are all about adaptation.
 Darwin said that, and I love it—and live by it.
 I don't go into a rebuilding year thinking, "Well, this is going to be awful".
 I go in thinking, "How am I going to adapt?"

 The harder you work, the bigger the opportunities that come your way.

-So, there’s less talent on your team this season.
+So, there's less talent on your team this season.
 OK.
 That happens.
 How are you going to adapt?
-Considering you’ve got a team of mostly younger players, you could become a leader.
+Considering you've got a team of mostly younger players, you could become a leader.
 Inspire greatness in them.
-I’ve always been fascinated by the mental aspect of sports.
-In fact, I was a neuroscience major in college.
-You probably know intuitively that when you’re confident, you play better and learn faster.
+I've always been fascinated by the mental aspect of sport.
+In fact, I studied neuroscience in university.
+You probably know intuitively that when you're confident, you play better and learn faster.
 So boosting confidence is a great place to start.

-When I was a player, I built up my teammates’ confidence in a lot of little ways.
-Slapping fives; saying, “Hey, you played great today”; offering a ride home, talking on the way about what went well.
-These little things give people a ton of confidence to push past limits they might be putting on themselves.
-Plus, building relationships like this — that’s what stays with you, not the wins and losses.
+When I was a player, I built up my teammates' confidence in a lot of little ways.
+High fives; saying, "Hey, you played great today"; offering a ride home, talking on the way about what went well.
+These little things give people loads of confidence to push past limits they might be putting on themselves.
+Plus, building relationships like this—that's what stays with you, not the wins and losses.

 Courtney Banghart is the head women's basketball coach at the University of North Carolina.
 Previously head coach at Princeton, she was named the 2015 Naismith National Coach of the Year and served as an assistant coach for the 2017 USA Basketball Women's U23 National Team.
 A leading player at Dartmouth, Banghart set the as-yet unbroken Ivy League record for career three-pointers.
 Banghart serves on the board of directors for the Women's Basketball Coaches Association and on the NCAA Women's Basketball Oversight Committee.